akvasan2/MonteCarloPathwaySearch/MCPS/README.md

 		num: number of trajectories to obtain

-		proc: number of processes to use to run code
+		proc: number of processes to use